Blackstone's earnings fall 41% as assets sales slump

 By Chibuike Oguh

-Distributable earnings, which represents the cash used to pay dividends to shareholders, fell to $1.3 billion from $2.3 billion a year earlier.
+Distributable earnings, which represent the cash used for shareholder dividends, fell to $1.3 billion from $2.3 billion a year earlier.
 That translated to distributable earnings per share of $1.07, which surpassed the average analyst estimate of 95 cents, according to financial data provider Refinitiv.

-Blackstone said its net profit from asset sales fell sharply by 55% to $366.9 million during the fourth quarter to December, down from $817.5 million a year earlier.
+Blackstone said its net profit from asset sales fell sharply by 55% to $366.9 million during the fourth quarter, down from $817.5 million a year earlier.

-Blackstone's closely watched fee-related earnings fell 39% to $1.1 billion.
-The firm has faced rising redemptions at its flagship real estate income trust (BREIT), which contributes about 17% to its earnings.
+Blackstone's closely watched fee-related earnings fell 39% to $1.1 billion, mostly because fewer asset sales led to lower performance fees.

+A bright spot was strong performance in Blackstone's credit business.
+Fee-related earnings in the credit portfolio rose 53% to $235.1 million, buoyed by rising interest rates.

 Financial market turbulence also weighed on the quarterly performance of Blackstone's funds.